micshe/xlaunch/README.md

 #future work
-have xlaunch ignore new override_redirect windows (which will typically be splasah screens) have xlaunch follow the Freedesktop.org Startup ID Specification, so the window-manager can change the mouse cursor to 'busy' until the app has launched.
+have xlaunch ignore new override_redirect windows (which will typically be splash screens)

+have xlaunch follow the Freedesktop.org Startup ID Specification, so the window-manager can change the mouse cursor to 'busy' until the app has launched.